Microsoft Teams Task Management – Tasks apps like Planner, To Do, Lists

 What is Task Management?

 Task management is a process that involves planning, testing, tracking, and reporting on tasks.
 Essentially, it’s the organized approach to managing and controlling how a job or task moves from start to finish, whether it applies to individual tasks or complex tasks within a larger project.
-A critical aspect of task management, particularly in a team or group setting, is collaboration.
+A critical aspect of task management, particularly in a team or group setting, is team collaboration.
 Team members must effectively communicate, share responsibilities, and coordinate their efforts to ensure tasks are completed successfully.
 Task lists for teams help with keeping an overview of workload and projects.

 Why is Task Management Important?